Samuelk-Chase/CS3450-Software-Engineering/Design/low-level-sections/backend-lowlevel.md

   *Handles payment processing.*

 - `save_transaction(user_id: str, transaction: dict)`

   *Stores a transaction record.*

 - `get_transaction_history(user_id: str) -> list`
   *Retrieves user payment history.*

+**Priority:** Low

+**Why:** Payment functionality will only be implemented once the game is playable, without a game to play their is nothing to purchase.

+---

 ## AI Image Generator Interface
 **AIImageGenerator**